Biden announces humanitarian aid deal for Gaza

 “The vast majority of Palestinians are not Hamas,” Biden said.
 “Hamas does not represent the Palestinian people.
 Hamas uses innocents, innocent families in Gaza, as human shields, putting their command centers, their weapons, their communications tunnels in residential areas.”

-Biden visited Israel on Wednesday to show his unwavering support for the Jewish state as it prepares for an offensive against Gaza, and he warned hostile actors against targeting Israel.
+Biden visited Israel on Wednesday to show his unwavering support for the country as it prepares for an offensive against Gaza, and he warned hostile actors against targeting Israel.

 The U.S. has repositioned military assets in the region and provided munitions and interceptors for Israel’s Iron Dome defense system, and Biden previewed an “unprecedented” request he would make of Congress for additional support in the coming days.

-But the president also cautioned Israel against becoming consumed by rage, likening it to feelings in the United States in the aftermath of the Sept.
-11 terrorist attacks.
+But the president also cautioned Israel against becoming consumed by rage, likening it to feelings in the United States in the aftermath of 9/11.